Skip to main content

 Before:

-• Share dial in details for those with slower internet connections and send the slides in advance if possible to those who have registered for the event
+• share dial-in details for those with slower internet connections and send the slides in advance if possible to those who have registered

-• Decide on an event MC to keep the webinar progressing at pace; they will talk through the housekeeping details, introduce speakers, announce tea breaks and invite questions as appropriate
+• decide on an event host to keep the webinar progressing at pace; they will talk through the housekeeping details, introduce speakers, announce breaks and invite questions if appropriate

 During:

-• Let people know if there will be breaks & opportunity to ask questions
+• let people know if there will be breaks and opportunities to ask questions

-• Use chat facility to share relevant links
+• use the chat facility to share any relevant links

-• Allow for Q&A depending on your meeting subject –you can use the chat facility for this
+• allow for a Q&A if appropriate.
+You can use the chat facility for this

-• End your webinar by thanking everyone for attending –advise people that presentation slides will be shared with everyone afterwards
+• end your webinar by thanking everyone for attending.
+Advise people that presentation slides will be shared with everyone afterward, if applicable

 After:

-• You can also ask them to provide feedback and rate their experience.
-Some webinar tools can be used for a sort evaluation survey when the webinar ends
+• you can also ask them to provide feedback and rate their experience.
+Some webinar tools can be used for a short evaluation survey when the webinar ends

 Do

-• Choose a topic that interests your audience: pick a specific idea that will interest your audience.
+• Choose a topic that interests your audience.
 If your idea is broad, narrow it down and cover one part in detail

 • Make sure that your presentation is nice to look at and meets HSE branding guidelines - Visual identity guidelines - HSE.ie

-• Promote the webinar in advance: grow registration numbers by promoting the event in advance.
-You can include it on the weekly staff broadcast to highlight the date.
+• Promote the webinar in advance.
 Include a clear call-to-action for people to sign up to attend

-• Practise the following with colleagues: opening up the meeting, muting all microphones, recording the webinar, responding to chat box and keeping chat box closed
+• Practise the following with colleagues: opening up the meeting, muting all microphones, recording the webinar, playing videos, responding to chat and keeping chat closed

 Don’t